rust-lang-nursery/rust-cookbook/src/net/server/listen-unused.md

 [![std-badge]][std] [![cat-net-badge]][cat-net]

-In this example, the port is displayed on the console, and the program will listen until a request is made.
+In this example, the port is displayed on the console, and the program will listen until a request is made.  `SocketAddrV4` assigns a random port when setting port to 0.

 ```rust,no_run
 # #[macro_use]